Effective surjectivity of Galois representations of products of elliptic curves over function fields: An isogeny degree bound

-While \cref{GP_genus} and \cref{bisep_bound_genus} have the pleasing feature of uniformity, depending only on the genus of $K$, there are situations for which the non-uniform versions \cref{GP_hmod} and \cref{bisep_bound_hmod} are better tuned.
-For instance, Griffon--Pazuki use \cref{GP_hmod} to prove a bound on sizes of isogeny classes over fixed degrees \cite[Proposition 6.12]{GP22}, for which \cref{GP_genus} is too crude as genera may be unbounded over a family of extensions of $K$ of a fixed degree.
+While \cref{GP_genus} and \cref{bisep_bound_genus_char0} have the pleasing feature of uniformity in the elliptic curves $E_1, E_2$ and abelian surface $X$, depending only on the genus of $K$, their non-uniform counterparts \cref{GP_hmod} and \cref{bisep_bound_hmod} are also valuable.
+For instance, Griffon--Pazuki use \cref{GP_hmod} to prove a bound on sizes of isogeny classes over fixed degrees \cite[Proposition 6.12]{GP22}; for their purpose, \cref{GP_genus} is too crude, as genera may be unbounded over a family of extensions of $K$ of a fixed degree.